NaphatCode/Titanic/md/medium.md

 8.Parch is a number of parent and child

 9.Fare is the price of the ticket in British pound that passenger purchase.
-Note that some passenger fare is 0.00
+Note that some passenger fare is 0.00, meaning that the passenger did not pay for the ticket.

-10.Ticket The ticket number of the passenger
+10.Ticket is the combination of letter and number printed on ticket of the passenger

-11.Cabin The cabin number of the passenger on the Titanic 12.Embarked The port that the passenger embark on the Titanic
+11.Cabin is the cabin number of the passenger on the Titanic 12.Embarked The port that the passenger embark on the Titanic

 ## Quantitative Attribute